 - Indicate the exposure conditions: dermal, oral and/or inhalation.

 These provisions are not applicable to nanomaterials used as colorants, UV-filters, or preservatives, because these ingredients already undergo an authorization process as per Article 14 of the EU Cosmetics Regulation.
-Thus, cosmetics that contain raw materials in nano form used as such shall be uploaded on the CPNP following the standard notification procedure (EU Cosmetics Regulation, Article 13).
+Thus, cosmetics that contain nano colorants, UV filters, or preservatives shall be uploaded on the CPNP following the standard notification procedure (Article 13).

 In addition to the mandated opinions, in October 2019 the SCCS has issued its guidance on the safety assessments of nanomaterials in cosmetics.

-Furthermore, besides the annual status report, Article 16(10) establishes that the European Commission has to draft a catalogue of nanomaterials used in cosmetics and placed on the EU market that must be kept updated and made publicly available.
+Furthermore, besides the annual status report, Article 16(10) establishes that the European Commission has to draft a publicly available and up-to-date catalogue of nanomaterials in cosmetics on the EU market.
 The last version of the catalogue, with data collected until the end of 2018, was published in November 2019 and it can be found here.
-Compared to the first version of the catalogue, issued in 2017, in which 43 nanomaterials were listed, the newest one contains only 29 entries.
-The difference is due to the fact that in the first catalogue were included several not-permitted ingredients, in particular colorants.
+The first version of the catalogue (2017) lists 43 nanomaterials.
+The newest one contains only 29 entries.
+The difference is due to the fact that the first catalogue included several not-permitted ingredients, in particular colorants.

 Lastly, Article 16(11) states: “The Commission shall regularly review the provisions of this Regulation concerning nanomaterials in the light of scientific progress and shall, where necessary, propose suitable amendments to those provisions” (EC, 2009).